-Impairment loss indicates that the company has overstated its earnings by not recognizing enough depreciation/amortization expense in past.
+Impairment loss indicates that the company has overstated its earnings by not recognizing enough depreciation/amortization expenses in the past.
 The impairment loss has the following effect on various financial statements and ratios:

-- Book value/carrying amount of the asset is reduced on the balance sheet.
+- The book value/carrying amount of the asset is reduced on the balance sheet.

 - Net income is reduced on the income statement.

-Conclusion: The impairment of long-lived assets needs to be determined correctly as it affects the financial statements, the asset turnover ratio and other ratios of the companies.
-It is advised to figure out the right indicators of the impairment and subsequently, account for the impairments in a regulated way.
+The impairment of long-lived assets needs to be determined correctly as it affects the financial statements, the asset turnover ratio, and other ratios of the companies.
+It is advised to figure out the right indicators of the impairment and subsequently account for the impairments in a regulated way.